Chaim Grade: Prewar: early life and education

-During World War I, when Vilna was under German occupation, Chaim was mistakenly thought to be an orphan and sent to kinder-internat and than to the arbeter kinderheym.
+During World War I, when Vilna was under German occupation, Chaim was mistakenly thought to be an orphan and sent to kinder-internat and then to the arbeter kinderheym.
 Against his father's wish, his mother sent the boy to the mussar Novaredok yeshiva, the "most extreme wing of non-Hasidic Lithuanian Orthodoxy"; he spent 1924–1926 in novaredoker yeshivas in Bialystok, Bielsk-Podlaski, and Olkenik.
 He then studied for seven years with Reb Avrohom Yeshaya Karelitz, the Chazon Ish, one of the great Torah scholars, who later became one of the leaders of the Israeli Haredi community.
 Grade met Chazon Ish in Okelnik, and decided to leave the yeshiva and study with the Reb in Vilna instead.
 Chazon Ish was against the Novaredok ideas.
 Nevertheless, Grade usually spent at least one month (Elul) in the novaredoker yeshivas each year between 1925 and 1933.
 In 1933, Chazon Ish emigrated to Eretz Israel and settled in Bnei Brak.
 At the same time, Grade left yeshiva and Orthodoxy.
 According to his translator Curt Leviant, Grade was "booted out of his yeshiva when teachers found him writing secular Yiddish poetry".

 In 1934, Grade published his first poem, and was an active member of the Yung-Vilne group of artists and writers, together with poets Shmerke Kaczerginski, Abraham Sutzkever, Leyzer Volf, and others.
 His first poem collection, Yo ("Yes"), was published in 1936.
 In 1937, he married Frume-Libe Klepfish.

 Yo is Grade's only poetic collection that was republished (in Vilna, Moscow, Paris, Buenos Aires, and New York).
-It includes poems about his mother, as well as a poem Ezekiel written in a "apocalyptic prophetic voice".
+It includes poems about his mother, as well as a poem Ezekiel written in an "apocalyptic prophetic voice".

 Grade's next work was the semi-biographical epic poem Musernikes about his life in the Novaredok yeshivas, published in 1939.
 He returned later to the mussar theme in his postwar prose.

 According to David B. Green, Grade "always told people he was descended from an officer in Napoleon's army who, after being wounded in battle, was nursed back to health by a Jewish family in Vilna, which resulted in his converting to Judaism and marrying into the family."